opf/openproject/docs/development/running-tests/README.md

 ### Usability testing

-When new feature or changes to the application are available on our [Edge or Community environments](../environments), product team members, customers, and community users can provide usability feedback on how the change is preceived.
+When new features or changes to the application are available on our [Edge or Community environments](../environments), product team members, customers, and community users can provide usability feedback on how the change is perceived.

 **Key objectives and effects**

-1. **User-Friendliness**: Evaluate how easily end-users can navigate and perform tasks within the application, focusing on intuitiveness and accessibility.
+1. **User-friendliness**: Evaluate how easily end-users can navigate and perform tasks within the application, focusing on intuitiveness and accessibility.

 2. **Increased user satisfaction and adoption**: Better usability promotes a higher rate of user adoption and lowers abandonment rates.

-3. **Error Handling and Messages**: Assess the software's ability to prevent, catch, and handle errors in a way that is informative and non-intrusive for the user.
+3. **Error handling and messages**: Assess the software's ability to prevent, catch, and handle errors in a way that is informative and non-intrusive for the user.

-4. **Consistency and Standards**: Ensure that the application's UI and functionality conform to common design and usability standards, promoting user familiarity.
+4. **Consistency and standards**: Ensure that the application's UI and functionality conform to common design and usability standards, promoting user familiarity.

-5. **Reduced Support Costs**: Intuitive and user-friendly designs decrease the volume of helpdesk or support questions.
+5. **Reduced support costs**: Intuitive and user-friendly designs decrease the volume of help desk or support questions.

 **Best practices**

 - Involve actual users in requirements and usability feedback to collect genuine user insights.
 - Perform usability feedback rounds at multiple stages of development to continuously refine the user experience and ensure we're building the correct things.
-- **Real-world Scenarios**: Test the application by simulating real-world tasks and scenarios that a typical user would encounter.
+- **Real-world scenarios**: Test the application by simulating real-world tasks and scenarios that a typical user would encounter.
-- **Quantitative and Qualitative Metrics**: Use a mix of metrics like task completion rates, error rates, and user satisfaction surveys to comprehensively assess usability.
+- **Quantitative and qualitative metrics**: Use a mix of metrics like task completion rates, error rates, and user satisfaction surveys to comprehensively assess usability.

 ### Accessibility tests

 OpenProject strives to be accessible for all users while also retaining a high usability.
-In web applications, these two requirements can sometimes be a seemingly contradictory requirement, especially when animations or *modern* functionality of browsers are used.
+In web applications, these two requirements can sometimes be a seemingly contradictory requirement, especially when animations or *modern* functionalities of browsers are used.